-Recently in our Little New-Yorkers program we have started to venture out of the children’s library into the museum.
-On the fourth floor in the Luce Center lies quite a majestic piece, the Beekman Family Coach.
-Coaches like this were very rare, super fancy and would only be used for special occasions.
-In December we took a closer look at this unusual mode of transport, one of only 3 surviving coaches from 18th-century America.
-It was made for the merchant James Beekman in 1771, managing to survive thanks to family members who carefully stored it until it was donated to the New-York Historical Society in 1911.
+The beautiful Beekman Family Coach is back!
+Coaches like this were very rare, super fancy, and would have been used on special occasions.
+This coach is only one of three surviving coaches from 18th-century America.
+It was made for the merchant James Beekman in 1771, and New-York Historical has it today thanks to Beekman family members who carefully stored it until it was donated to N-YHS in 1911.

-It’s not everyday that you get to see a coach or even ride in one so for our craft project we made these beautiful paper replicas.
-Maybe you won’t be able to ride in it but a small doll can!
+It’s not everyday that you get to see a coach–or even ride in one–so we made a fun paper replica for you to make at home.

 - Fabric scraps